 CONGRATULATIONS – YOUR RELATIONSHIP IS LEGALLY REAL, VALID, AND RECOGNIZED!

 From what I understand, the Pareja de Hecho is a wonderful option that doesn’t seem to bear as much weight or responsibility as, say, marriage.
-I don’t 100% know how Spanish people view it culturally but it sounds to me like it seen as a means-to-an-end more than anything else.
+I don’t 100% know how Spanish people view it culturally but it sounds to me like it is seen as a means-to-an-end more than anything else.
 I don’t think people put much weight on it.
 My friend from Home Depot told me that they are easily dissolved too, god forbid the relationship falls apart.
-She didn’t want her daughter feeling trapped.
-Oh and it is LGBT friendly!!!!
+She didn’t want her daughter to feel trapped.
+Oh, and it is LGBT friendly!!!!
 If you’re trying to figure out how to live with your lover for an extended period of time, this could be just what you need.

 As I said before, I hope this gives you and your Spanish partner hope.
-No relationship should be long distance forever.
+No relationship should be long-distance forever.

 Personal Life Update:

 Thank you for all of the e-mails I have been receiving.
 It has been such an honor and a pleasure to hear about all of your individual stories as you and your partner explore the possibilities of what a Pareja de Hecho would mean for your relationship.
 I want to share another personal update about my relationship with my Spanish boyfriend since some things have changed since the day I first published this.
 (First off – we are back together!)
 It was October of 2017 when I first discovered the existence of the “pareja de hecho” relationship-based legal status in Spain.
 We had broken up just two months prior.
 In July of 2018, I finally reconnected with my boyfriend from Spain while I was backpacking around Europe.
 In November, he and I discussed this option (along with many others) but the two of us decided we are going to do this.
 At this very moment (December of 2018), we are officially going through with the process.
 If all goes well, by following the steps I’ve outlined above, our paperwork and relationship legal status in Spain will all come together in 2019 when we are pareja’ed.
-I will shared more stories and updates as this unfolds for us.
+I will share more stories and updates as this unfolds for us.
 In the meantime, I look forward to still hearing more about your stories and experiences!

-My e-mail is [email protected] You’re also welcome to leave your story for all of us in the comment section below.
+My e-mail is [email protected].
+You’re also welcome to leave your story for all of us in the comment section below.